Leeward Islands: British colony of the Leeward Islands

 The Leeward Islands became a British colony in 1671, with William Stapleton as its first governor.

 Although comparatively much smaller than the surrounding islands in the Caribbean, the Leeward Islands posed the most significant rebellion to the British Stamp Act, though it was decidedly less severe in comparison to that of the mainland North American colonies.

-In 1660, there were about 8,000 white settlers and approximately 2,000 African slaves in the Leeward Islands.
+In 1660, there were about 8,000 white settlers and approximately 2,000 enslaved Africans in the Leeward Islands.
 However, that ratio narrowed over succeeding years.
-In 1678, there were 10,408 white settlers and 8,449 black slaves.
-By 1708, there was a huge disparity between the number of white settlers, which had declined to 7,311, while the number of black slaves was estimated at 23,500.
+In 1678, there were 10,408 white settlers and 8,449 enslaved Black people.
+By 1708, there was a huge disparity between the number of white settlers, which had declined to 7,311, and the number of enslaved Black people was estimated at 23,500.

-In 1816, the colony as a federation of islands was dissolved, and the individual islands were ruled individually.
+In 1816, the colony was dissolved as a federation of islands, and the individual islands were ruled individually.
 However, the colony of the Leeward Islands was re-established in 1833.